-Spain- Agencia Estatal de Investigación (AEI)
+Spain - Agencia Estatal de Investigación (AEI)

+Information type Details

+Contact Point Severino Falcón, Irene Carlos

+urban@aei.gob.es

-Information type Details Contact Point Severino Falcón, I Severino Falcón, Irene Carlos urban@aei.gob.es urban@aei.gob.es Funding commitment 1.000.000 € Anticipated number of 7-8 projects to be funded by the funding partner Maximum funding per awarded project ing limits for a three-yenits could be declared ine considered eligibili ty criteria.
-Propo osals not arranda project Jan - um funding per լ roject Direct costs (€) Indirect costs (€) Total costs (€) One AEI applicant 140.000 35.000 175.000 One AEI applicant - coordinator 220.000 55.000 275.000 Two AEI applicants - one of the as coordinator 260.000 65.000 325.000 Indirect costs calcula ted as 25% of di rect costs requeste d substantia the budge The previous table Only ONE a Two AEI ap These amo Up to additional € 30.000 (direct costs) can be granted for the entire proposal if the work plan includes substantial experimental tasks to be carried out by the Spanish Partners, that must be clearly justified in the budget.
+Funding commitment 1.000.000 €

+Anticipated number of 7-8

+projects to be funded by

+the funding partner

+Maximum funding per awarded project ng limits for a three-yearits could be declared ine considered eligibili ty criteria.
+Propo osals not

+arraraca project 3 um funding per բ roject

+Direct costs (€) Indirect costs (€) Total costs (€)

+One AEI applicant 140.000 35.000 175.000

+One AEI applicant - coordinator 220.000 55.000 275.000

+Two AEI applicants - one of the as coordinator 260.000 65.000 325.000

+Indirect costs calculat ed as 25% of dir rect costs requeste d

+Eligibility of a partner as a Up to additional € 30.000 (direct costs) can be granted for the entire proposal if the work plan include substantial experimental tasks to be carried out by the Spanish Partners, that must be clearly justified the budget.
 The previous table shows that: Only ONE applicant asking funding for AEI is allowed per proposal as partner, Two AEI applicants are allowed in the same proposal if one of them is acting as coordinator These amounts refer to 3 years projects.
-In case of shorter projects, the amount will be adjusted accordingly To establish the final funding amount, the AEI will consider the transnational evaluation of the collaborative e clearly justified in stor justed accordingly collaborative financial resources Eligibility of a partner as beneficiary institution technological centricomply with the recorresponding Sparequirements documents document The eligible beneficiaries are non-profit research organizations (such as universities, public research institutions, technological centres and other private non-profit institutions performing RDI activities in Spain) which must comply with the requirements established by this transnational call and with the rules on eligibility defined in the corresponding Spanish national funding instrument "Proyectos de Colaboración Internacional" and the PCI requirements document.
+In case of shorter projects, the amount will be adjusted according To establish the final funding amount, the AEI will consider the transnational evaluation of the collaborative proposal, the scientific quality of the Spanish group, the added value of the international collaboration and the financial resources available. e clearly justified in ator ljusted accordingly collaborative oration and the

+beneficiary institution The eligible beneficiaries are non-profit research organizations (such as universities, public research institutions, technological centres and other private non-profit institutions performing RDI activities in Spain) which must comply with the requirements established by this transnational call and with the rules on eligibility defined in the corresponding Spanish national funding instrument "Proyectos de Colaboración Internacional" and the PCI requirements document.
 The entities must have been previously beneficiaries of any of the AEI calls.
 They have to ensure contractual relationship with the Principal Investigator (PI) during all the implementation of the project.
-IMPORTANT: Spanish legal entities which are part of mixed centres will be considered as a unique beneficiary, a thus the maximum funding should not exceed the limits per proposal established above. e beneficiary, and e strongly encouraged to partners can apply to CDT snational consortia.
-Eligible topics Only 6 topics are fu inded by the AEI: T. Control of the Con TP 15mC - 15-minute Cities 1.
+IMPORTANT: Spanish legal entities which are part of mixed centres will be considered as a unique beneficiary, and thus the maximum funding should not exceed the limits per proposal established above.
+AEI's applicants are strongly encouraged to include the Spanish industrial sector in the transnational consortia.
+Spanish Industrial partners can apply to CDTI according to their eligibility rules.

+Eligible topics Only 6 topics are funded by the AEI: TP 15mC - 15-minute Cities 1.
 Next steps for multimodal urban mobility, building on travel experience 3.
-Mobility policymaking in context of radical contestation Next step s for multimodal urban m ce
+Mobility policymaking in context of radical contestation TP CUE - Circular Urban Economies